Mark’s Ducati 888 racer

 The 996 has the same mounting points as the 888, but the details are different.
 On the early bike there’s a top cross-brace that carries the coolant.
 The 996 motor doesn’t have this, and in fact one of the injectors bangs into it.
 We solved that by tweaking the injector round a bit.

 The plugs for the ECU (1AW 59M, if you’re curious) are obsolete.
 You can still get the pins, but removing the old ones is often impossible, including in this case.
-So used the ST4S plugs, plus as much cable as possible, and stuck a plug on the ends.
+So we used the ST4S plugs, plus as much cable as possible, and stuck a plug on the ends.
 You can see that on the wiring diagram.

 Mark spent ages trying to track down a genuine factory airbox base (his original one was full of holes).
 The replacement he found didn’t have provision for the ST4S pressure/temp sensor, and I didn’t like to damage something so priceless by fitting one.
 So the sensor lives on the steering damper mount.
 The 888 didn’t have a complete airbox anyway.
 There was a base where the bellmouths are, and the tank underside formed the top.
 If it is an airbox, it’s a draughty one.